 A group of economists that predicted the 2008 crash have said the global economy is in danger once again – with the potential for an even deeper meltdown than last time.

-Ann Pettifor authored her book, ‘The coming first World Debt Crisis’ in 2006.
+One of those experts, Ann Pettifor authored her book ‘The coming first World Debt Crisis’ in 2006.

 Noting that global debt is now more than three times the level of global GDP, she said: “Naturally it is not going to be repaid and, naturally, there is going to come a point when that debt triggers the next crisis.